Strengthening health care

 Nearly everyone in B.C. has been touched by cancer at some point in their lives.
 Investing in better prevention strategies, earlier detection, faster treatment and team-based support services means that people in B.C. can get cancer care they can count on – where and when they need it.

-Hepatitis C is a curable disease with highly effective drug treatments available to people in British Columbia for free through BC Pharmacare.
+Hepatitis C is a curable disease with highly effective drug treatments available to people in British Columbia through BC Pharmacare.

 Providing faster, team-based care with primary health care strategy